RogueMaster/awesome-flipperzero-withModules/Firmwares.md

   </kbd>
 </h2>
 <ul>
+  <li>Remains the best and most updated firmware in the community</li>
   <li>Built off Unleashed as the base firmware (which is a fork of Official dev firmware.)</li>
   <li>First to allow for rename through Name Changer app.</li>
   <li>First to allow for removal of Sub-GHz regional transmission restrictions through Extend Range app.</li>